 - Once this healing process is completed, an abutment is placed on top of the titanium screw.
 The abutment is used to support the fixed dental implant.

 - Lastly, the ceramic tooth is placed over the abutment.

 Your dog will be feeling like a young pup again, able to chew on things and enjoy snacks and food.
 Remember to continue to practice good oral hygiene and have fun with your best friend!
-If you are looking for more tips to keep your dog healthy, check out our blog here!
+If you are looking for more tips to keep your dog healthy, check out our other articles here!